Thomas Butler (soldier): Hairstyle controversy

 On April 30, 1801, a General Order issued by Brigadier General James Wilkinson, Commanding General of the Army, abolished the queue as an acceptable military hairstyle, breaking the custom of a century.
 Butler applied for and was granted an exemption from the order.

-Within two years, however, the exemption was mysteriously revoked and Butler stood before a court martial which ended in a recommendation of reprimand.
+Within two years, however, the exemption was mysteriously revoked and Butler stood before a court martial, which recommended a reprimand.
 Butler was promoted to colonel of the 2nd Infantry Regiment on November 1, 1802 and was assigned to New Orleans, and was again ordered to cut his hair.
 He again refused and was again before a court martial.
-He was found guilty of mutinous conduct with a recommendation for a year's suspension.
+He was found guilty of mutinous conduct, with a recommendation of a year's suspension.
 Within days of the verdict, Butler was ill with yellow fever.

 On January 30, 1805 a petition was presented to the United States Senate signed by "sundry citizens and officers of the Militia of the State of Tennessee" asking that Colonel Butler be exonerated for failing to crop his hair, terming it "an illegal and arbitrary mandate".
 The petition referred to Butler as a "worthy, aged and respectable officer" and was signed by 73 individuals, mostly military officers, lawyers and merchants.
 The first signer of the petition was the commander of the Tennessee Militia, Major General Andrew Jackson.
+In August 1805, at a dinner at a Nashville tavern in honor of Aaron Burr, Jackson toasted to Butler, a "solddier, and citizen of honest worth.
+May the neroed arm of the executive, rescue this man from his present persecution."

-Death and burial
+Death and descendants

+Butler's wife, born Sarah Jane Semple, died near Nashville in March 1805.
 Butler died of yellow fever on 7 September 1805, at Ormond Plantation, owned by his nephew, in St. Charles Parish, Territory of Orleans (today's Louisiana).

-He left the following instructions in his will: "Bore a hole through the bottom of my coffin, right under my head, and let my queue hang through it, that the damned old rascal will see that, even when dead, I refuse to obey his orders."
-His last wishes were obeyed.
-His obituary in the Carlisle Herald on November 1, 1805 read: "Now sleep the brave! who sink to rest; With all their country's wishes blest."

-Colonel Butler is buried in the Ormond Plantation Cemetery in St. Charles Parish.
+This was said to be the farm of Richard Butler, eight leagues above the city.
+He was survived by three sons and a daughter.